andrasq/node-qibl/README.md

 ### Stopwatch

 Restartable nanosecond resolution stopwatch timer.
+Stopwatch timers check the time-of-day clock when started and read, but consume no other resources and can be safely abandoned or left "running".

     var stopw = new qibl.Stopwatch();
     // ...